 Promotion of Off Farm Sector was embedded in the very mission statement of NABARD at the time of its inception.
 The sector assumes significance in the context of the ever pressing need for reducing rural India’s over dependence on agriculture for income by encouraging alternate livelihood options.
-Development of this -sector also helps in arresting large-scale migration of small and marginal farmers and agricultural labourers to urban areas in search of livelihood opportunities on account of unemployment/ disguised employment in the agriculture sector.
+Development of this sector also helps in arresting large-scale migration of small and marginal farmers and agricultural labourers to urban areas in search of livelihood opportunities on account of unemployment/ disguised employment in the agriculture sector.

-NABARD, over the years, has evolved several refinance and promotional schemes for development of Off farm Sector and has been making constant efforts to broad base and refine/rationalise its schemes in response to needs at the field level.
+NABARD, over the years, has evolved several refinance and promotional schemes for development of Off Farm Sector and has been making constant efforts to broad base and refine/rationalise its schemes in response to needs at the field level.

-Developing markets for the rural Off-Farm Sector has been an area where NABARD has taken many initiatives.
-NABARD has also been actively involved in promoting innovations in rural areas in farm and off farm sectors by creating a separate fund for this purpose.
+Developing markets for the rural Off Farm Sector has been an area where NABARD has taken many initiatives.
+NABARD has also been actively involved in promoting innovations in rural areas in farm and Off Farm sectors by creating a separate fund for this purpose.

-- Rural innovations
+- Skill Development Rural Innovations

-- Marketing intervention
+- Marketing Interventions

 - Other Off Farm Activities